AGCB/truly-messages/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-- First I will just display all data.
+- Finished tasks.
+  - display data from react state
+  - add new entries to react state
-- Next is to get a filter working.
+  - filter data.

-##### Need-to-add libs.
+  - validate name/number/context before submition.

+#### Steps to Run
+- `cd` into the project directory.
-- json-server
+- `npm install`
-- lowdb
+- `yarn start`

-- some kind of number formatting lib.. possibly `awesome-phonenumber`
+##### Notes
+- I'm having all state at the `App` component level.
+- I don't have `json-server` backend running.